Frequently Asked Questions: What Would Jane Say?

 After planning and organizing began in 1992, the Women's Center at The University of Scranton was established in 1994 to provide a forum on campus for exploring women's issues and to address concerns of gender equality and justice.
-Its doors officially opened in December of 1994 on the ground floor of Fitch Hall and was named the Campus Women's Center.
+The Center officially opened in December of 1994 on the ground floor of Fitch Hall and was named the Campus Women's Center.

 The Women's Center does not offer medical services although we do assist students in getting the help they need.
 The University of Scranton has talented staff working at Student Health Services.
 Students, of course, may also seek counseling or medical help at area facilities.
 Student Health Services may be contacted at 570-941-7667.

 The Women's Center does not offer mental health/long-term counseling although we do assist students in getting the help they need.
-The University of Scranton offers mental health counseling at our Counseling Center, located on 2nd floor McGurrin (570-941-7620).
+The University of Scranton offers mental health counseling at the Counseling Center, located on 6th Floor O'Hara Hall (570-941-7620).
 Students may also seek counseling at area facilities.

 We provide students with their options on campus and off campus.
 We do not offer counseling at the JKWC nor do we provide any medical services.
 We do, however, attempt to provide students with information and resources so that they may determine their best course of action.

 Volunteers provide necessary insight and enthusiasm at the JKWC!
-Each semester, the JKWC identifies three tracks for volunteer work.
-Student volunteers select a track at the bi-annual Volunteer Training.
-Then, they work together to research and plan events that surround their topic of interest.
+Each semester, the JKWC utilizes volunteers for idea generation, event planning, and event staffing.
 Please stop by our center to learn about volunteer opportunities.

-Service learning opportunities at the Center are structured positions that engage students over a moderate to long-term time period.
-Service learning hours can be logged through participation in our annual Take Back the Night Rally, or participation in P.A.C.T.
+Service learning opportunities at the Center vary from semester to semester and engage students over a moderate to long-term time period.
+Service learning hours can be logged through participation in our annual Take Back the Night planning process, participation in P.A.C.T., and other major programs and events.
 In special cases, service learning positions can be structured for students to best suit the students' needs and interests.
-Please contact the JKWC Director to discuss creating your own service learning project.
+Please contact the Director to discuss creating your own service learning project.